chalsfxx/first-session/readme.md

 git is done, comfortable with it

 repasar clase del martes, hacer ejercicios online y ver la repeticion por el link del zoom

+## Carlos notes

+MACOS cmds

+Option + →	Move cursor one word forward
+Option + ←	Move cursor one word backward
+Ctrl + A	Go to the beginning of the line you're currently typing on Ctrl + E	Go to the end of the line you're currently typing on

+cd ~	Home directory
+cd/	Root of the drive
+cd -	Previous directory or folder you last browsed pwd	Show your working directory cd..
+Move up to the parent directory cd../..
+Move up two levels